svgradev/openwebui-sap-ai-core/README.md

    - Click the download button to import the pipeline.
 3. Once OpenWebUI finishes importing, it will prompt you to configure the connection:
    - Fill in the required fields with your SAP AI Core credentials and endpoints.
-4. After configuration, all available and running deployments in SAP AI Core will be automatically listed as models within OpenWebUI.
+4. After configuration, all available and running deployments in SAP AI Core that are supported by the generative-ai-hub-sdk will be automatically listed as models within OpenWebUI.
 5. Select the desired SAP AI Core deployment from the model list in OpenWebUI to use it for inference.
+6. To check which models are currently supported, visit the [SAP Generative AI Hub SDK documentation](https://help.sap.com/doc/generative-ai-hub-sdk/CLOUD/en-US/_reference/README_sphynx.html#llm-models).

 ## Important Notes

 - This extension requires an active SAP AI Core account and properly configured deployments.
 - Only deployments with a "RUNNING" status in SAP AI Core will be available in OpenWebUI.
-- The extension currently supports GPT and Anthropic API models.
-Support for additional models is planned for coming updates.
+- The extension now uses the generative-ai-hub-sdk and langchain, increasing support for various AI models.
+- Supported models include, but are not limited to, GPT and Anthropic API models.
+For a complete list of supported models, refer to the SAP Generative AI Hub SDK documentation.

 ## Future Enhancements